 The deal with having too many credit cards

-Most people are afraid of churning credit cards because of the risks they possess.
+Most people are afraid of churning out credit cards because of the risks they possess.
 What’s the best response for too many new cards?

 While having several new credit cards can modestly hurt your credit score, it should recover quickly – especially if you use your credit cards wisely.